rbSparky/GSoC-Organisation-Search-by-Technologies/README.md

 ## How it was made
 I wrote a python script to automate the process of extracting data of all organisations from the GSoC 2021 website, I couldn't do it just by regulat html scraping as the blocks were expandable, so the python script opened the block, inspected the element, then copied that ```<div>``` and pasted it into a file for all the organisations.

-Once all the data was collected I made the search feature over the data.
+Once all the data was collected I extracted the parts I wanted using some regex and made the search feature over the data.